erikwasleske/erikwasleske.github.io/README.md

 ### Education:
   + Ph.D. in Physics, April 2025
-    + Department of Physics & Astronomy, Washingston State University
+    + Department of Physics & Astronomy, Washington State University
   + M.S. in Physics, Dec.
 2021
-    + Department of Physics & Astronomy, Washingston State University
+    + Department of Physics & Astronomy, Washington State University
   + B.S. in Physics - Professional Studies; B.S. in Astrophysics, May 2019
     + School of Physics and Astronomy, University of Minnesota

 ### Professional Experience
   + Postdoctoral Research Associate, Aug.
 2025 - Present
-    + Deptarment of Astronomy, University of Illinois at Urbana-Champaign
+    + Department of Astronomy, University of Illinois at Urbana-Champaign
   + Research Assistant, Jan.
 2021 - July 2025
-    + Department of Physics & Astronomy, Washingston State University
+    + Department of Physics & Astronomy, Washington State University
   + Teaching Assistant, Aug.
 2018 - May 2019
     + Minnesota Institute for Astrophysics, University of Minnesota

 My full CV can be found here (updated Aug.
 2025): <a href="/CV_v2.pdf" target="_blank">PDF.</a>